Introduction

 Achieving success on NRE Step 2 Syllabus requires dedicated training that integrates theoretical knowledge along with hands-on training.
 In the CK part, applicants should utilize high-yielding books, review guides based on evidence and online question banks.
 Practice MCQs often and practicing test conditions will help you become more familiar with the structure and enhance abilities to manage time.

-In order to pass the CSE students, they are required to attend clinical skills sessions as well as simulation OSCE sessions.
+To pass the CSE, students must attend both clinical skills sessions and simulation OSCE sessions.
 Participating in a role-play with fellow students and getting feedback from mentors or faculty aids in developing interpersonal skills as well as the techniques for clinical examinations and also case record keeping.
 Training under timed conditions gives greater control in the final examination.
+Consistent and well-organized documentation is crucial, because poorly written clinical session notes can negatively affect scores.
+Medical professionals should use structured note formats like SOAP (Subjective, Objective, Assessment, and Plan) to maintain effective documentation.
+Candidates must also develop the habit of listening to situations in the clinic aloud as well as performing differential analysis to enhance ability to diagnose.

 Conclusion